 Traditional phone lines require phone lines to run throughout the building to each desk phone.
 Installing telecom lines isn’t always easy nor feasible in every office.

-A virtual phone number, however, can route to any type of phone, and it’s not bound to one location.
+A virtual phone number, however, can is location-agnostic, and it’s not bound to one location.
 It works for employees in and out of the office because they share the same cloud PBX.

 That means your in-house or virtual team can pick-up calls from the virtual number in the office, at home, or on their cell phone.
 And, you can choose who receives incoming calls from the virtual phone number depending on your staff availability.